dense-analysis/ale/CONTRIBUTING.md

 " Author: John Smith <john.smith@gmail.com>, Jane Doe <https://jane-doe.info>
 ```

 # 2.1.
-Adding a new linter
+Adding a New Linter

 If you add a new linter, look for existing handlers first in the [handlers.vim](plugin/ale/handlers.vim) file.
 One of the handlers
 there may already be able to handle your lines of output.
 If you find that your new linter replicates an existing error handler,